This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 Children’s Privacy

-SUPPLEMENTAL EUROPEAN PRIVACY NOTICE
+SUPPLEMENTAL UK PRIVACY NOTICE

 HOW WE USE YOUR PERSONAL DATA

-We will only use your personal data when the law allows us to so.
+We will only use your personal data when the law allows us to do so.
 Most commonly, we will use your personal data in the following circumstances:

 • We need to perform the contract we are about to enter into or have entered into with you.